-Alexis Warret "The main objective is to ensure the fluidity of the plant's activities".
+Alexis Warret “The main objective is to ensure the smooth running of the establishment’s activities.”

-Since the beginning of November, Alexis Warret has held the position of Accounting Officer at the University of Montpellier for a 4-year term, renewable once.
-A connoisseur of the higher education and research environment, he has set two goals for his new mission: modernization and simplification.
+Since early November, Alexis Warret has been serving as accounting officer at the University of Montpellier for a four-year term, renewable once.
+With his deep knowledge of higher education and research, he has set two goals for his new role: modernization and simplification.
 When good accounts make good agents...
-Encounter.
+Let's meet him.

 Name?